serhii-kermas/devops_todolist_kubernetes_task_5_working_with_deployments/INSTRUCTION.md

   Target CPU and Memory utilization started with 70% as a baselines.

 Strategy configuration:
-  RollingUpdate:
+  rollingUpdate:
       maxUnavailable: 1
       maxSurge: 1
   RollingUpdate is the default and safest for most cases.
   Set the maxUnavailable and maxSurge to balance availability and rollout speed.

-How to access the app after deployment: port-forward service/todoapp 8081:80 -m mateapp https://localhost:30080 - by use NodePort
+How to access the app after deployment: port-forward service/todoapp-svc-cip 8081:80 -n mateapp https://localhost:30080 - by use NodePort